Tour of Beijing Workers' Stadium Concludes for Users of International Web Portal of Beijing

 06.png

-Lidia Elizabeth Quispe Pacombia, an economist, linguist, and blogger from Peru, praised the website's practical information.
-She mentioned that the website offers detailed travel guides for first-time foreign visitors and timely policy updates, offering practical guidance for foreigners in Beijing on study, internship, and employment procedures.
+Lidia Elizabeth Quispe Pacombia, an economist, linguist, and blogger from Peru, spoke highly of the website's practical information.
+She said that the website offers detailed travel guides for first-time foreign visitors and timely policy updates, giving foreigners in Beijing clear guidance on study, internship, and employment procedures.

 (Source: CRI Online)